-Watching historic strongmen on TV like Bill Kazmaier and Magnus Ver Magnusson leaves you in awe of the brute strength of these competitors.
+Watching historic strongmen like Bill Kazmaier and Magnus Ver Magnusson can leave mere mortals in awe of the brute strength of these competitors.
 Along with impressive physiques, strongmen competitors also have incredible levels of conditioning.
 Don’t believe it?
-Try lifting a heavy log over your head as many times as possibly in 75 seconds or holding 250+ lbs. in each hand and walk as fast as possible down the length of a 75m course.
-Combine that with a grueling schedule of 6-7 total events testing strength, stamina and endurance and you get some extremely fit competitors.
+Try lifting a heavy log over your head as many times as possible in 75 seconds, or holding 250+ lbs. in each hand and walking as fast as possible down a football field.
+Combine that with a grueling schedule of seven events testing strength, stamina and endurance, and you get some extremely fit competitors.

-Events like the farmer’s walk and power stairs force competitors to grab hold of extremely heavy objects and carry/climb/hoist them over a large distance.
-This builds insane amounts of core strength as well as rock-hard forearms.
-Replicate this in your training by carrying heavy dumbbells for 50-75m before setting them down.
+Events like the farmer’s walk and power stairs force competitors to grab extremely heavy objects and carry/climb/hoist them over a long distance.
+This builds core strength, rock-hard forearms, and a formidable grip.
+Replicate this in your training by carrying heavy dumbbells for 50-75m—so, across the gym and back—before setting them down.
 Farmer’s walks are the most popular, but mix up the carrying position to include overhead and a sumo carry between the legs to maximize gains.

-Competitors in the World’s Strongest Man must pull an airplane or a truck down a runway.
-Don’t want to strap a rope around your car in the parking lot?
-Mimic these events using a sled or just a set of heavy plates and a large rope.
+Competitors in the World’s Strongest Man often have to pull an airplane or a truck down a runway.
+But give your poor Honda a rest and try using a sled or just a set of heavy plates and a large rope.
 Link the two together and pull for 75-100m to build impressive total body strength and conditioning.

-Strongman competitors build strength in the gym, but they also build it outside the confines of barbells and dumbbells by lifting objects like atlas stones, tires, and even trucks.
-Skip the F-150, but try your strength on objects like truck tires and sand bags as they offer a different challenge with their unique shape and size.
+Strongman competitors build strength in the gym, but they also build it outside the confines of barbells and dumbbells by lifting objects like Atlas stones, tires, and even trucks.
+Skip the F-150, but try your strength on objects like truck tires and sand bags, since they offer a different challenge with their unique shape and size.